AY 2023-2024 Hubert H. Humphrey Fellowship Program

 The Humphrey competition is not open to:

-• Individuals who have attended a graduate school in the United States for one academic year or more during the seven years prior to August 2023,
+• Individuals who have attended a graduate school in the U.S. for one academic year or more during the seven years prior to August 2024;

-• Individuals with U.S. in-country experience of any kind lasting more than six months during the five years prior to August 2023,
+• Individuals with more than six months of U.S. experience during the five years prior to August 2024;

 • Individuals with, or in the process of obtaining, dual U.S. citizenship or U.S. permanent resident status are ineligible for a J visa, and

-• Employees of USEF-Nepal and local employees of the U.S. Mission in Nepal who work for the U.S. Department of State, and their spouses and dependent children (they are ineligible for grants during the period of their employment and for one year following the termination of employment).
+• Local employees of the U.S. Mission in Nepal who work for the Department of State, or the U.S. Agency for International Development, including temporary employees and contractors, and their spouses and dependent children (they are ineligible for grants during the period of their employment and for one year following the termination of employment).

 Visa sponsorship

-All grantees must receive an exchange visitor (J-1) visa which requires that the individuals return to Nepal upon completion of their fellowship.
-They are not eligible for an immigrant visa, for permanent residence, or for a non-immigrant visa as a temporary worker (“H” visa) or trainee, or as an intra-company transferee (“L” visa) to re-enter the United States until they have accumulated two years’ residence in Nepal after returning from the United States on an exchange visitor visa.
-This does not preclude the individual from going to the United States on other visas during the two-year period.
+All selected Humphrey Fellows receive an exchange visitor (J-1) visa which requires that the individuals return to Nepal upon completion of their fellowship.
+They are not eligible for an immigrant visa, for permanent residence, or for a non-immigrant visa as a temporary worker (“H” visa) or trainee, or as an intra-company transferee (“L” visa) to re-enter the U.S. until they have accumulated two years’ residence in Nepal after returning from the U.S. on an exchange visitor visa.
+This does not preclude the individual from going to the U.S. on other visas during the two-year period.